wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 Dorothy: You see... it's all natural and MUCH better for your mental health.
 You can find the recipe on my Instagram page.

-D1: Oh, Dorothy, we're so sorry for all that "We are The Dames" nonsense.
+Florence: Oh, Dorothy, we're so sorry for all that "We are The Dames" nonsense.

-D2: I suppose we were all just a bit stressed?
+Beatrice: I suppose we were all just a bit stressed?

 D3: Yes, sorry for torturing you Ken, it was nothing personal.